ATTORNEY CORY ROTH IS A

 Texas takes drug offenses quite seriously, especially drug trafficking.
 If you were arrested for this crime and you don’t fight back within the legal system, you could end up with years of prison time and expensive fines.
 This is why you should get legal help from an experienced criminal defense lawyer who has won drug trafficking cases for previous clients.

 At the Cory Roth Law Office, we have helped numerous clients avoid conviction and prison time for drug offenses.
-If you want to learn how we would approach your drug trafficking case, contact us for an initial consultation with a caring criminal defense attorney.
+Our team is dedicated to providing aggressive defense strategies to protect your rights and fight for the best possible outcome in your case.
+If you want to learn how we would approach your drug trafficking case, contact us today at 832-400-4133 for a consultation.

 What Is Drug Trafficking?